agik20/python-for-visualization/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *(Note: If a `requirements.txt` file is not present, you can install the core libraries manually: `pip install pandas matplotlib jupyter`)*
+    *(Note: If a `requirements.txt` file is not present, you can install the core libraries manually: `pip install pandas numpy matplotlib jupyter`)*

 4.  **Launch Jupyter Notebook:**
     ```bash